Annual Report to Parliament on the Administration of the Access to Information Act 2008-2009

 8. Exceptions and exclusions

-During the period covered by this report, there was one occasion to exclude records subject to Section 69 of the Act.
+During the period covered by this report, none of the records prepared in response to requests were subject to Section 69 of the Act.

 It does not include the time of the Executive Committee members, directors and managers or legal counsel consulted about requests.
 Some requests require consultation with various officers to decide how the requested information can be extracted, and with the applicant to determine exactly what information is requested.
 It does not include the cost of time spent in searching for records.